gorgeous-george/smart_tracker/README.md

 ## Common logic

 - User receives a short tutorial describing SMART concept and main application modules: SANDBOX and DASHBOARD.
-- SMART concept is hard-coded to COREOBJECT model, so that each object has approrpiate settings (current value, priority, measure, time frame, responsible).
+- SMART concept is hard-coded to COREOBJECT model, so that each object has appropriate settings (current value, priority, measure, time frame, responsible).
 - SANDBOX is used to create/edit/delete datasets and related objects.
 - Each object would have one of three statuses based on simple pattern "Red-Orange-Green".
 This can be interpreted as